Blue9/ece3400-team20/Labs/lab1.md

 *Assembling the Robot*

 We assembled the robot and wrote code involving writing to the Servos in order to make an S shape.
+The following video demonstrates a fully autonomous moving robot: